bozicb/bozicb.github.io/_posts/2018-04-07-future-implications-of-artificial-intelligence.markdown

 ![Composite jobs](/images/future_ai/AI-Jobs-Composite-Graphic.png){:height="100%" width="100%" "jobs"}

-We all have noticed how anyone wants to be a Data Scientist nowadays.
+We all have noticed how everyone wants to be a Data Scientist nowadays.
 Also uncoutable universities and education institutes, companies, and dubious other kinds of organisations try to offer and sell courses that miraculously turn everyone into a Data Scientist.
 This is supposed to cover the market need for Data Scientists as every company feels they would need the one or the other Data Scientist to help them